 Seeing this homemade debug dump I think I can say:

 1. The overall proccess works because I get bytes (67) when the GUI is properly configured, in my case, with port 5002.
 When I configure another port, no bytes are received/read

 2. But I'm not able to put that data into mStringBuffer.
 So after that, the call to processStringBuffer(); doesn't work and it happens that QGIS thinks that the connection can¡t be stablished.

 3. I suspect that it has to do with the way UDP is read, but can't be sure.
 I'm stuck here, but still trying to solve.
 Any help would be appreciated

-#4 Updated by jtornero - over 5 years ago
+#4 Updated by jtornero - almost 6 years ago

 I've made a PR #1112 regarding to this issue.
 I hope that everything is OK, but I have some doubts with the code and how it works (mainly regarding to QgsGpsDetector class).

 Anyway, the patch makes it work as expected: QGIS is now able to listen to an UDP port and get broadcasted NMEA sentences.